cirrith/Recipes/Recipes/Soups/Butternut Squash Soup.md

 2. Add the garlic, sage, rosemary, and ginger.
 Stir and cook 30 seconds to 1 minute, until fragrant, then add 3 cups of the broth.
 Bring to a boil, cover, and reduce heat to a simmer.
 Cook until the squash is tender, 20 to 30 minutes.

 3. Let cool slightly and pour the soup into a blender, working in batches if necessary, and blend until smooth.
 If your soup is too thick, add up to 1 cup more broth and blend.
-Season to taste and serve with parsley, pepitas, and crusty bread.

 ## Notes